aschey/Dendron/README.md

     println[a.c[]];

 ## Builtin functions
-println: Prints to the console on a new line
+`println`: Prints to the console on a new line

 **Ex:** `println['a'];`

-print: Prints to the console on the same line
+`print`: Prints to the console on the same line

 **Ex:** `print['a'];`

-input: Retrieves input from a file or stdin and returns an array containing each whitespace-delimited token
+`input`: Retrieves input from a file or stdin and returns an array containing each whitespace-delimited token

 **Ex1:**